-As we can see from the body of literature, the laws of animal attraction span vastly across the kingdom of our four legged, feathered, and scaly friends; and while many of the communication patterns and mating rituals seem quite different to the untrained eye, many are operating under the same conditions.
+As we can see from the body of literature, the laws of animal attraction span vastly across the kingdom of our four legged, feathered, and scaly friends; and while many of the communication patterns, mating rituals, and motives seem quite different to the untrained eye, many are operating under the same conditions.

 This investigation first began with the most basic of primal signals, the olfactory phenomenon known as pheromones.

 According to the Journal of Chemical Ecology, Pheromones are defined as:

 - “substances that are secreted to the outside by an individual and received by a second individual of the species, in which they release a specific reaction, for example, a definite behavior or a developmental process.”

 - Pheromones make other members of the species do something specific…

 While the action of pheromones can be most readily observed in the insect world, their reptile friends have also been noted in their olfactory communication.
 The Canadian red-sided garter snake, uses a series of nonvolatile saturated and monounsaturated long-chain methyl ketones to attract her mates.